-

 How does the court determine whether it has jurisdiction over a claim in your jurisdiction?

-In principle, a defendant must have its domicile or registered seat of business in Germany to be sued in Germany.
-In addition, other factors, such as the location of a branch, or the place of performance of the contract, the occurrence of damage or the commission of an unlawful act, may establish the jurisdiction of German courts.
-Actions for monetary claims against a person not domiciled in Germany will fall within the jurisdiction of the German court in whose district that person’s property is located if the subject matter of the dispute has a sufficient domestic connection with Germany.
-Agreements made between the parties regarding the choice of place of jurisdiction are generally accepted; however, such agreements may be invalid if a consumer is a contracting party.
+As a general rule, a defendant must have their domicile or registered office in Germany in order to be sued in Germany.
+In addition, other factors, such as the location of a branch office, the place of performance of the contract, the occurrence of damage, or the commission of a tortious act, may establish the jurisdiction of German courts.
+Claims for monetary debts against a person not resident in Germany fall within the jurisdiction of the German court in whose district that person’s property is located, provided the subject matter of the dispute has a sufficient domestic connection to Germany.
+Agreements between the parties regarding the choice of court are generally accepted; however, such agreements may be invalid if a consumer is a contracting party.

-If the circumstances determining the jurisdiction of the court change later, the court does not lose its jurisdiction (perpetuatio fori).
+If the circumstances determining the jurisdiction of the court change, the court does not lose its jurisdiction (perpetuatio fori).

 -